Food waste

 Milk

-• Milk approaching its expiry date can offer a great opportunity to make a custard or white sauce.
-Use milk on its last days to whip up a white/cheese sauce base for a macaroni cheese, lasagne or vegetable bake.
+- Milk approaching its expiry date can offer a great opportunity to make a custard or white sauce.
+Use milk nearing expiry to make a white or cheese sauce for macaroni, lasagne, or vegetable bake.
 Add this to your family's meal plan for the week or freeze for later use.

-• Craving a creamy pasta but don’t have any cream on hand?
-Cook pasta in half water, half milk.
-You'll get a creamy cooked pasta base to add roasted mix veggies, pesto or grilled meat to for an easy weeknight meal.
+- Craving a creamy pasta but don’t have any cream on hand?
+Cook pasta in half water, half milk for a creamy base.
+Add roasted vegetables, pesto, or grilled meat for an easy weeknight meal.

 Bananas